Vey-Digital/vey-digital.github.io/playbook/index.md

 ---

 ### LLM & AI Music Beta
-Discover the next evolution of creativity with **VeyDigital’s AI Music Beta**, powered by large language models (LLMs) and generative sound systems.
+Discover the next evolution of creativity with ** AI Music Beta**, powered by large language models (LLMs) and generative sound systems.
-This experimental project explores how AI can write, compose, and sing — blending natural language understanding with emotional resonance.
+This experimental project explores how AI can write, compose, and sing, blending natural language understanding with emotional resonance.

 🎧 **What’s Included**
 - AI-generated lyrics and melodies built with transformer-based LLMs